amlrizk03/amlrizk03/README.md

 ## Hi 👋, I'm Aml Rizk

-👩🏻‍💻 Software Engineering Student at Karabuk University<br>💡 Passionate about learning new technologies and constantly seeking ways to enhance my skills and knowledge.
+👩🏻‍💻 Software Engineering Student at Karabuk University<br>💡 Passionate about learning new technologies and constantly seeking ways to enhance my skills and knowledge

 ## 🌐 Socials: